Erik Jan Hanussen: Reichstag fire and assassination

 Predicting the Reichstag fire, a decisive event that allowed recently appointed Chancellor of Germany Adolf Hitler to seize absolute power in 1933, was Hanussen's most famous feat of clairvoyance.
 It also was possibly a miscalculated use of inside information that led to his death shortly thereafter.

 Hanussen was assassinated on 25 March 1933, probably by a group of SA men, and was hastily buried in a field on the outskirts of Berlin, near Stahnsdorf.
-He was potential competition to Hermann Göring and Joseph Goebbels for the attention of their Führer, which may also have led to his murder.
+He was a potential competition to Hermann Göring and Joseph Goebbels for the attention of their Führer, which may also have led to his murder.
+Other theories have implicated Wolf-Heinrich Graf von Helldorff as ordering Hanussen's death, suggesting that Helldorff believed Jewish background a liability, or owed him money, or SA leader Karl Ernst.
 Hanussen's body was discovered over a month later.

 There are unsubstantiated claims that he may have been involved in the Reichstag fire, hypnotizing and directing Marinus van der Lubbe, the convicted arsonist, to commit the act.

 Erik Jan Hanussen is buried in the Südwestkirchhof, Stahnsdorf, near Berlin.

 Personal life

 Hanussen's daughter, Erika Fuchs Steinschneider, was born to his first wife Theresia Luksch in 1920.
-After their separation, Theresia resettled with her young daughter in Merano, Italy where Theresia eventually met, married, and later divorced Mr. Fuchs, heir to a brewing company.

-Hanussen was possibly survived by a son born in 1922 to a mistress.
-The son, Gerhard Belgardt, was placed in an orphanage and survived the war.
-He later gained some fame by performing as a clairvoyant, calling himself Hanussen II.